 Initially, this project will be developed as pilot within the Humber region.
 Based on historical flood events in the region, which in 2007 impacted 8,600 households, 1,300 businesses and over 90% of Hull’s schools, improving local connectedness of flood-recovery and resiliency resources would deliver significant social value as well to reducing future economic and financial costs of flooding.

 This research partnership will engage a wide range of national bodies to amplify its impact.
 The purpose of developing a protocol from this partnership is to ensure the project is scalable and transferable across different regions.
-The intention is to develop and test this protocol across a smaller area (the Humber) so that it can then be rolled out and implemented in other areas.
+Now that protocol has been developed and tested in the Humber region, we will look into the potential benefits of a roll-out to other areas.
 Initial estimates project a positive social value return; these benefits would increase proportionately as the pilot was scaled out to other flood-vulnerable areas.